wholdhus/hmftpy/README.md

-# hmftpy: Hierarchical and cluster mean-field theory solver
+# hmftpy: Hierarchical mean-field theory implemented in Python
 Implements hierarchical mean-field theory, a cluster mean-field theory that systematically preserves and breaks symmetries of the Hamiltonian to understand the phase diagrams of strongly-correlated models.